slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On religion

 <!--
-> *"Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."  -- Seneca*
+> *"Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."  -- Seneca [-004]*
 > *"Religion is for people who fear hell, spirituality is for people who have been there."  -- David Bowie*
 > *"If Christianity disappears in Europe, the whole world is threatened."  -- Cardinal Robert Sarah* -->

 > *"Science without religion is lame.
 Religion without science is blind."
--- Albert Einstein*
+-- Albert Einstein [1879]*

 > *"The main purpose of religion is not to affirm that there is a God, but to prevent humans from thinking they are Gods."
--- Nassim Taleb*
+-- Nassim Taleb [1960]*

 And on the first day, men created god.
 Religion simplify ideas.
 Against facts there are no arguments.
 Against faith there are no facts.

 > *"Death of a child is the gretest reason to doubt the existence of god."
--- Fyodor Dostoevsky*
+-- Fyodor Dostoyevsky [1821]*

+> *"I’d rather be in the mountains thinking of God than in church thinking about the mountains."
+-- John Muir [1838]*

 > *"Here the ways of men part: if you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire."
--- Friedrich Nietzsche*
+-- Friedrich Nietzsche [1844]*

 > *"God has no religion."
--- Mahatma Gandhi*
+-- Mahatma Gandhi [1869]*

 > *"It may be that our role on this planet is not to worship God but to create him."
--- Arthur C. Clarke*
+-- Arthur C. Clarke [1917]*

-> *"I’d rather be in the mountains thinking of God than in church thinking about the mountains."
--- John Muir*

 > *"We are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further."
--- Richard Dawkins*
+-- Richard Dawkins [1941]*

+> *"There is something irremediably sad at an atheist’s funeral." (...)
+"Those who think religion is about belief don’t understand religion, and don’t understand belief."
+-- Nassim Taleb [1960]*

+> *"Science discovers.
+Religion adjusts."
+-- Pedro Domingos [1965]*

+> *"Believe in the religion that has no name." (...)
+"Modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing.
+It isn’t just religion that controls you by declaring you a sinner." (...)
+"The largest religion on the planet is Marxism, and it isn’t even close." (...)
+"Two kinds of fools - those who take religion literally, and those who think it has no value."
+-- Naval Ravikant [1974]*

 > *"My religion is simple, my religion is kindness."
--- Dalai Lama*
+-- (dalai lama) ???*

 > *"When you renounce something, you’re stuck to it forever."
 -- Anthony de Mello*